kevin2-cyber/Baabu-Dishes/README.md

 # Baabu-Dishes
 Modern recipe app using Flutter
 ## Aim
-Is to achieve and understand the concept of using APIs and asynchronous programming in Dart.
+To achieve and understand the concept of using APIs and asynchronous programming in Dart.